7 Best Nerf Rival Guns (Buying Guide)

 As with other Nerf series, the Rival series of blasters also has a few sub-series.
 The most notable Rival sub-series are the following:

-A sub-series with blasters that are promoted as non-team based.
-Phantom Corps blasters have a black-and-white color scheme to visually separate them from the red and blue Rival models. - Edge:
+A sub-series with blasters that are promoted as non-team-based.
+Phantom Corps blasters have a black-and-white color scheme to visually separate them from the red and blue Rival models.

-A sub-series with a new ammunition type called Accu-Rounds designed to improve shooting accuracy and velocity.
-Blasters in this range have a yellow and light blue color scheme and adjustable sights.
+A sub-series with a new ammunition type called Accu-Rounds, designed to improve shooting accuracy and velocity.
+Blasters in this range feature a yellow-and-light-blue color scheme and adjustable sights.

 Three blasters in the above list of best Nerf Rival guns are from various sub-series.